ymmiah/AiTestPrep/README.md

 ### Polished User Experience

+*   **Modular Design:** A central landing page allows users to select which exam they want to prepare for.
 *   **Fully Responsive Design:** The application provides a seamless experience on both desktop and mobile devices, with a dedicated sidebar for large screens and a bottom navigation bar for smaller screens.
 *   **Dark/Light Mode:** A theme switcher allows users to choose their preferred visual mode for comfortable viewing.
 *   **Toast Notifications:** A non-intrusive notification system provides elegant alerts for rewards, points earned, and achievements unlocked.